BiggerHao/widgets/crossfilter/README.md

 ## Known issues

-1. Implicit brush deletion is not supported.
+1. Resetting brushes by double clicking is not supported.